 - The first clue is the turtle’s jaw and head.
 Hawksbills have a smaller head than green sea turtles, and their jaws are more pointed and beaklike.

-- Still looking at a sea turtle’s head, count the number of “scutes” (or scales) that are between the sea turtle’s eyes.
-Hawksbills have 2 pairs of pre-frontal scutes (for a total of 4 scutes), while green sea turtles only have 1 pair.
+- Still looking at a sea turtle’s head, count the number of scales that are between the sea turtle’s eyes.
+Hawksbills have 2 pairs of prefrontal scales (for a total of 4 scales), while green sea turtles only have 1 pair.

 - The carapace (or shell) of greens and hawksbills also differ.
-The scutes overlap on hawksbills, and the edges of their carapace are serrated.
-Green sea turtles do not have overlapping scutes, and carapace edges are smooth.
+The scales overlap on hawksbills, and the edges of their carapace are serrated.
+Green sea turtles do not have overlapping scales, and carapace edges are smooth.

 - Hawksbill have 2 claws on each front flipper, whereas green sea turtles only have 1 claw on each flipper.